kolibre/Kolibre-KADOS/README.md

     $ doxygen doxygen.cfg

-How to deploy a demo service is described here https://github.com/kolibre/Kolibre-KADOS/wiki
+How to deploy a demo service is described in the wiki https://github.com/kolibre/Kolibre-KADOS/wiki

 Platforms